An accused person can avoid a criminal conviction by asserting a valid defense.

 If the defendant did not intend to commit a specific intent crime, he is not guilty.
 The prosecutor must prove beyond a reasonable doubt that the defendant intended to commit the crime and that the act was not an accident.

-Lack of Presence (Alibi)
+Lack of Presence (Alibi Defense)

 The prosecutor must prove beyond a reasonable doubt that the defendant was actually at the scene of the crime when the alleged offense was committed.
 The defendant does not have to prove he was somewhere else.
-If, after carefully considering all the evidence, the jury has a reasonable doubt about whether the defendant was actually present when the alleged crime was committed, the jury must find him not guilty.
+If, after carefully considering all the evidence, the jury has a reasonable doubt about whether the defendant was present when the alleged crime was committed, the jury must find him not guilty.

 In this defense, the defendant says he is not guilty because someone else’s threatening behavior made him commit the alleged offense.
-This is called the defense of duress.
+The pressure from an imminent threat is called the “defense of duress.”
 The defendant is not guilty if he committed the crime under duress.
 Under the law, there was duress if:

 The prosecutor must prove beyond a reasonable doubt that the defendant was not acting under duress.
 If the prosecutor fails to prove that the defendant was not acting under duress, the jury must find the defendant not guilty.